openshift/enhancements/enhancements/monitoring/integration-with-topology-modes.md

 ### Upgrade / Downgrade Strategy

-Upgrades are a non goal right now.
+As stated in the [Single-node Production Deployment Approach](https://github.com/openshift/enhancements/blob/master/enhancements/single-node/production-deployment-approach.md) proposal, in-place upgrades are a non-goal right now.

 ### Version Skew Strategy

 If CMO reads a value that is neither equal to `HighAvailable` nor `SingleReplica`, it should consider that the topology is `HighAvailable`.

+If CMO gets an error while reading the resource, it errors out and retries.

 ## Implementation History